chef-boneyard/chef-rfc/new/ohai-cookbook-segment.md

 # Title

-Support ohai plugins under an `ohai` top level directory in cookbooks.
-Load all ohai plugins in all synchronized cookbooks after cookbook synchronization.
+Support Ohai plugins under an `ohai` top level directory in cookbooks.
+Load all Ohai plugins in all synchronized cookbooks after cookbook synchronization.

 ## Motivation